-Goat’s milk contains a lot of enzymes.
+Goat milk contains a lot of enzymes.
 These enzymes start to multiply as soon as the milk reaches your milk bucket.
 The enzymes are what give the goat’s milk a strong “goaty” taste.
 Some people freeze goat’s milk as soon as they bring the milk in and have strained it.
-This works initially, but a couple days later your milk may start to have an off taste.
-You can go one step farther which will make all the difference, start chilling the milk as you’re milking!
+This works initially, but a couple of days later your milk may start to have an off taste.
+You can go one step further which will make all the difference, start chilling the milk as you’re milking!

 How to Chill as You Milk

 - Find a jelly jar that will fit into your milk bucket.
-I use a 2 quart bucket to milk my Nigerian Dwarf goats, so a small, squat jelly jar fits perfectly.
+I use a 2-quart bucket to milk my Nigerian Dwarf goats, so a small, squat jelly jar fits perfectly.

 - Wash the jar and lid in the dishwasher, you want the jar and lid to be very clean.